 AS SCULPTURE is Peter Liversidge’s largest solo show to date in London.
 The exhibition spans both galleries, with a proposal-led installation of new site-specific work, and works previously unseen in London at The Gallery, punctuated with a live programme at Dilston Grove.

-The exhibition investigates the essence of performance as sculpture, and sculpture as performance, exploring and testing the distinct exchange between artwork/performer and audience.
+The exhibition investigates the essence of performance AS SCULPTURE, and sculpture as performance, exploring and testing the distinct exchange between artwork/performer and audience.
 Liversidge explores the notion of the performer as the artwork (musicians, dancers, actors, singers…).
 The work only coming into being when exchanged live with their audience.
 It is this moment, the very point that the performance is taking place that the work exists, not before, not after.

 At Dilston Grove there will be a constantly changing performance based program, including intimate events with invited international touring musicians, speakers, comedians, DJs and others performing in the space (sometimes unannounced), appearing as if themselves were found objects, responding the architecture and sound of the space.